JaydonXOneGitHub/QuickJS-RAII/README.md

 # Additional Notes
 I have not gotten around to adding properties for custom JS classes yet, although this can be replicated by having `getX` and `setX` methods rather than a single property `x`, for example.<br>
-If any of the following bother you enough, please submit a request or feel free to fork yourself, provided you're comfortable dealing with a C API underneath. :relaxed:
+If any of the following bother you enough, please submit a request, or feel free to fork yourself, provided you're comfortable dealing with a C API underneath. :relaxed:

 # How to Build
 1. Install Python.